-(This editorial first appeared last year on the 67th anniversary of D-Day.
-We present it again with minor changes to honor those Americans who fought and died in the Normandy invasion.)
+This editorial first appeared two years ago on the 67th anniversary of D-Day.
+We present it again with minor changes to honor those Americans who fought and died in the Normandy invasion.

 In the early-morning hours, thousands of Americans and their allies landed upon the shores of Normandy, France, to begin the largest amphibious assault in world history to reclaim France and most of Europe from the Nazi war machine.

 With each passing year, we lose more of those heroic men who were willing to give their lives for the cause of freeing their fellow men and women from the Nazis’ grip.

 We also lose their stories and experiences to the annals of history, some untold because of their violent and tragic nature.

 During the course of the battle June 6, 1944, nearly 2,500 Americans died, according to the U.S. National D-Day Memorial Foundation, plus thousands were wounded, taken as prisoners of war or reported as missing in action.